Courses and Events

 Though it sits as a foundational component of the Christian faith, many people can struggle to understand the Bible; how we came to have it, how we use it and what is really in there.
 Even those who feel they are quite familiar with the Scriptures recognise there is always more to discover.
 This short course will look at how we can make sense of the Bible in the modern world.
 Various skills and concepts are explored including inspiration and truth, how the Bible was formed, how we can understand difficult parts, and what Catholics and Christians in general really believe about scripture.

-A trip exploring Whadjuk Noongar Country and the interconnectedness of Pope Francis’ Encyclical Laudato Si.
-Cost-$50.00 waged/ $25 concession.
+A country experience exploring Kings Park on Whadjuk Noongar Country and the interconnectedness of Pope Francis’ Encyclical Laudato Si.
+Suggested cost $25 – $50.
+However don’t let finances be an issue and contact us.
 BYO lunch and snacks.
 For information on where to meet, please contact Aboriginal Catholic Ministry Director Vicky Burrows on 9328 7529 or 0412 529 656

 The course takes its title and inspiration from Scripture scholar Denis McBride’s insightful book.
 We will explore where and how the gospel writers begin their stories of Jesus.
 Like overtures, the opening chapters of each gospel sound the storyline of what follows: the mystery of Jesus, Word made flesh, his ministry, message and invitation to live our own story to the full (Jn 10.10).